 Serve when completely cool.

 NOTES: For added nutrition and fiber, substitute coconut oil for some or all of the vegetable oil.

-You could also use a large spring form pan, lined with parchment paper.
+You could also use a large springform pan, lined with parchment paper.

 I still have my old Tupperware rectangular cake taker, so I turn the cake out onto that -- works perfectly!

-*This recipe is easily made gluten free by using a gluten-free chocolate cake mix.
+*This recipe is easily made gluten-free by using a gluten-free chocolate cake mix.